rizkisandrinaa/rizkisandrinaa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently learning at Universitas Multi Data Palembang
+- 🔭 I’m currently learning at https://mdp.ac.id/
 - 🌱 I’m currently learning Phyton, HTML, and javascript
 - 👯 I’m looking to collaborate data analyst
 - 💬 Ask me about anything